dennis-gerike/flickr-images-to-postcard-converter/README.md

 Running `npm run test-behavior` will execute all cucumber tests and then create a report in the folder `./test-reports`.

-Running `npm run test-behavior -- --publish` does the same, but additionally uploads the test report to `reports.cucumber.io`.
+Running `npm run test-behavior-and-publish` does the same, but additionally uploads the test report to `reports.cucumber.io`.
 The results will be available there for 24 hours.